CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 #### CON.1.A6 Needs Assessment for Cryptographic Procedures and Products [IT Operations, Specialists]

 It SHOULD be determined for which tasks cryptographic procedures should be used.
-After that, the applications, IT systems and communication links that are necessary to fulfill the tasks SHOULD be identified.
+After that, the applications, IT systems and communication links that are necessary to complete the tasks SHOULD be identified.
 These SHOULD be cryptographically secured.

 ### 3.3 Requirements for increased protection requirements